EnagaB/dotfiles/README.md

 ## Usage

 Clone this repository and place to `HOME`.
 Build my environment.
 ```
 bash ~/dotfiles/setup.sh [all]
 ```
-In vim or neovim, install the packages and apply thats.
+In vim or neovim, install packages and apply thats.
 ```
 :PackUpdate
 ```